MetOffice/cloudteam-module-securityhub/README.md

 ### How to use
 Copy the contents of the deploy.json file into the Test Events interface in the Lambda Console, then run the test in the Lambda.

-You can also invoke the Lambda using the CLI
+You can also invoke the Lambda using the CLI, with deploy.json as the payload.

 ## Authors